CPU

 Total and per-core load with sparklines, current clock frequency, package temperature, and power draw.

 Live upload and download throughput for the best active interface, plus latency measured against the default gateway.
+Upload and download are shown as separate coloured series in the sparkline.

 Current time, day, and date displayed cleanly at the top of the dashboard — always visible at a glance.